Taking advantage of noise in quantum reservoir computing: Conclusions

 \section{Conclusions}

-In this Letter, the effect on the QRC performance of three different paradigmatic noise models, effectively covering all current possibilities affecting quantum devices, is studied.
-Contrary to common belief, we demonstrate that, under certain circumstances, noise, which constitutes the biggest challenge for quantum computing and QML, is beneficial to the quantum algorithms.
-Remarkably, we show that for error rates $p \lesssim 0.0005$ or state fidelities of at least $0.96$, the presence of an amplitude damping channel renders better performance than noiseless QRs for ML tasks.
-This phenomenon is explained by analyzing the distribution in the Pauli space of the resulting density matrices after suffering the amplitude damping noise.
+In this paper, the effect on the QRC performance of three different paradigmatic noise models, effectively covering the most relevant and widely studied channels \cite{nielsen2010quantum,majorizationBenchmark} affecting quantum devices, are evaluated.
+Contrary to common belief, we demonstrate that, under certain circumstances, noise, which constitutes the biggest challenge for quantum computing and QML, can be beneficial for quantum reservoir computing.
+Remarkably, we show that for error rates $p \lesssim 0.0005$ or state fidelities of at least $0.96$, the presence of an amplitude damping channel renders better performance than noiseless QRs for the QML task at study, which consists of predicting the excited energy of the LiH molecule from its ground state.
+Moreover, our theoretical demonstration suggests that the benefits of amplitude damping noise will be also present in other tasks involving QRs, such as time series forecasting, which will be explored in future works.
+The performance of error mitigation techniques applied to QRs with different noise models will also be investigated in future studied.
+The effect of the amplitude damping channel is explained by analyzing the distribution in the Pauli space of the resulting density matrices after suffering the amplitude damping noise.
 This channel introduces additional non-zero coefficients in the Pauli space, which produces a similar effect as having more quantum gates in the original circuits.
 On the other hand, the depolarizing and phase damping channels only reduce the amplitude of the coefficients in the Pauli space, this producing poorer results.
 The depolarizing channel is the one that mitigates fastest these values, so our prescription is that its correction should be a priority.
+For this reason, error-correcting methods that target depolarizing noise \cite{DeepQRL} should be employed in machine learning tasks involving the use of QRs.